dylanized/peezy-test/README.md

 ```

 In this example, we use the same set of endpoint paths to build tests against a local app and a remote instance.

+#### Nested Suites

+Suite-tooth can also handles suites of suites, aka "nested suites".
+You can even dynamically generate suites, which dynamically generate tests - the possibilities are endless!

+If Suite-tooth is processing a suite of suites, it will pass on `beforeAll`, `afterAll` and `wrapAll` to the children suites.
+To run a before/afters on a suite WITHOUT passing it on to children, use `beforeThis`, `afterThis` and `wrapThis`.

 ## Credits